Updated August 24, 2023

 Step 1: Click on the Insert tab on the uppermost ribbon in Excel and select All Charts under the Recommended Graph section as we did in the previous example.

 Step 2: Under All Charts go to Surface, you will be able to see the four surface charts available.
 Out of those four, select the chronologically last chart (appears on the rightmost pane).
 You will also see a layout of the contour graph.

 Step 3: If you are happy with the graph layout, please click on OK at the bottom of the Insert Chart window.

 - Once you click on the OK button, you will be able to see a graph layout as below.

 Step 4: Add Wireframe Contour Chart as a title under the Chart Title area for this graph.

 Step 5: In the same way we did in the first example, we can change the color of wires in this chart as well.
-Click on Chart Area and a pop up with three tabs will appear on the right side of the graph.
-There, click on Chart Style option which allows you to change either the style of the contour or the color or both of them.
+Click on Chart Area, and a pop up with three tabs will appear on the right side of the graph.
+There, click on the Chart Style option, which allows you to change either the style of the contour or the color or both of them.

-Step 6: Under Style option, change the graph style as shown in the image below for better visualization.
+Step 6: Under the Style option, change the graph style as shown in the image below for better visualization.

 - Your graph should look like the image shown below.

-As you could have noticed, Wireframe Charts only provides a mesh of lines (wires) and not the color bands as used under Contour Chart (That is the reason it is called as Wireframe Contour).
+As you could have noticed, Wireframe Charts only provides a mesh of lines (wires) and not the color bands used under Contour Chart (That is why it is called Wireframe Contour).
 This makes Wireframes difficult to read.
 Therefore, as far as the contour charts are concerned, I will recommend using the Contour instead of Wireframe.
 It will be visually more appealing as well as the color bands will make it easier for the user to understand the value relationships.
-This is it from this article, let’s wrap it up with some things to remember.
+This is it from this article; let’s wrap it up with some things to remember.